-Thanks to the vaccine rollout, the peak of the pandemic seems to be behind us.
-However, we’re still homeschooling our son, at least until this Fall.
-It can be exhausting at times with a wild 4-year-old and a very curious 1-year-old at home practically 24/7.
-They get into everything!
+Thankfully, the pandemic is behind us.
+We ended up homeschooling our son for 18 months, from April 2020 until August 2021.
+It was exhausting at times with a wild 4-year-old and a very curious 1-year-old at home practically 24/7.
+They got into everything!

 But the days and memories we've had with them are also precious.
 We've far surpassed the average amount of time a parent spends with a kid a day.
 Further, we've also been able to save $24,000 so far on preschool tuition.

 For those parents who are constantly exhausted, hiring an au pair could be the perfect solution.
 And thankfully, hiring an au pair is now more feasible due to new regulations under the Biden administration.

 We had two au pairs from the end of 2019 until 2022.
 The first one was a life-saver and stayed with us for 2.5 years during the pandemic.
 The second one last a year and was OK.
 The fit wasn't the best, but we were grateful for the childcare help.

 The term au pair means “on par”.
 The au pair is intended to become a member of the family, albeit a temporary one, rather than a traditional domestic worker.